-Over three days (72 hours) I consumed nothing but high-quality mineral and spring water – no coffee juices, etc. (more on this below) and took morning and evening blood glucose and ketone levels each day.
+While water fasting over three days (72 hours), I consumed nothing but high-quality mineral and spring water – no coffee juices, etc. (more on this below) and took morning and evening blood glucose and ketone levels each day.
 Here is a chart showing my results:

 |Time (hours)||Glucose (mg/dL)||Glucose (mmol/L)||Ketones (mmol/L)||GKI||Weight|